okx/okexchain-docs/docs/resources/okchaincli.md

 #### Vote

-Vote on one or more validator(s) by delegate okt
+Vote on one or more validator(s) by delegate tokt

 Vote on one or more validator(s)